 On this page:

-You can get cancer on your lips, upper or lower jaw, tongue, gums, cheeks, or throat.
-This is oral cancer.
-It can cause speech problems if it changes how any part of your mouth moves.
+Oral cancer occurs when cancer forms in or around your mouth (such as on your lips, tongue, gums, cheeks, and/or upper or lower jaw).
+It can cause speech problems if it changes the movements or size of any part of your mouth.
 You can also have problems chewing and swallowing.

 Dentists and doctors are often the first to notice signs of oral cancer.
 The doctor may take a sample of the tissue in your mouth, called a biopsy.
-Your doctor tests the tissue to see if it is cancer.
+Your doctor tests the tissue to see if it is cancerous.
+Saliva testing is another way to check for oral cancer.

-You may see an SLP before or after your surgery.
-The SLP can listen to how you talk before surgery.
-This helps the SLP discuss how to help you afterwards.
-After surgery, the SLP will look at how you move your mouth and test how you make sounds.
-The SLP will also test how well you can eat and drink.
+You may see an SLP before or after your cancer treatment.
+Before cancer treatment, the SLP can listen to how you talk.
+During or after your cancer treatment, the SLP will look at how you move your mouth, speak, eat, and drink.

-You may need surgery to remove the cancer.
-You may get radiation or chemotherapy before or after surgery.
-Your doctor will talk about these options and how they will affect you.
+There are different ways to treat oral cancer.
+You may have surgery, radiation, chemotherapy, immunotherapy, or a combination of these.
+Your doctor will talk about all options and how they will affect you.

-An SLP can help you get used to the changes in your mouth after surgery, chemotherapy, or radiation.
+An SLP can help you get used to the changes in your mouth after treatment.
 The SLP can help you learn how to make sounds more clearly.
-Some people sound like their speech comes out of their nose after surgery.
-This will happen if there is damage to your soft palate.

 Treatment for swallowing problems may include changing the types of food you eat.
-You also may learn new head positions or ways to swallow more easily.
+You also may learn new head positions or exercises to help you swallow more easily.

 This list does not include every website on this topic.
 ASHA does not endorse the information on these sites.